beejjorgensen/Wizards-Castle-Info/doc/wizards_castle_spec.md

 11. Choose a random level. `RAND_PLACE` an additional warp and mark it as containing the Orb of Zot.

-#### New Generation
+#### Alternate Generation

 Historically, random rooms were selected by repeatedly searching at random until an empty room was found.
-This can be optimized by an number of means.
+While this might produce fast results on a sparse dungeon, it might be irksome to those who want a more regular O(n) solution.

 Additionally, the Runestaff is hidden in an extra monster and the Orb of Zot is hidden as an extra warp.
 This leaks information to the player